How to Build a Company Culture That Attracts Top Talent

 5. Encourage Balance and Well-being

-People become more productive and less stressed when they feel trusted to manage their time.
-Your business prefers balance, because it demonstrates that your company cares about people beyond just the results.
+People get more done and are less stressed when they feel trusted to design their own schedules.
+Balance reflects that your company values people beyond just output.

 6. Make Diversity and Inclusion a Priority

-It’s not just that diverse workplaces are fairer; they’re also far more creative and more profitable.
-McKinsey & Company found that companies with diverse leadership teams financially outperform those that are not by 35%.
+It’s not just that diverse workplaces are fairer; they’re also more innovative and profitable.
+McKinsey & Company found that companies with diverse leadership teams financially outperform those that are not by 35%, strengthening long-term company culture outcomes.

 Making a space more inclusive starts with fair hiring and equal opportunities, but also open conversations.
-Provide bias training and create cultures that make everyone feel seen and valued.
-All this is good for culture and creativity.
+Providing bias training and inclusive practices helps everyone feel valued and strengthens the creation of a positive workplace culture.

 Building a Culture That Lasts